openstack-archive/python-senlinclient/doc/source/contributor/index.rst

 -----------------
 There are a number of ways to run unit tests currently, and there's a combination of frameworks used depending on what commands you use.
-The preferred method is to use tox, which calls ostestr via the tox.ini file.
+The preferred method is to use tox, which calls stestr via the tox.ini file.
 To run all tests simply run::

     tox